|

 2. Hardware

 Hardware is one of the easiest ways to really upgrade a kitchen or a bathroom.
 If you don’t want to spend a ton to upgrade a space.
 One of my other favorite decorating tips and tricks is to start with the hardware.
-They are super inexpensive for most past and can really class up a cabinet or drawer to give it a new look.
+They are super inexpensive for most people and can really class up a cabinet or drawer to give it a new look.
 Plus, it doesn’t damage the rental the way you found it.

 Making your rental feel like home can be tricky, but the following these tips can help.
 Apartment decorating ideas can be fun when you try this!